-- (c) A part-time employee will accrue recreation leave on a pro rata basis proportional to their agreed hours of work. - (d) Recreation leave accumulates from year to year. - 89.4 Granting of Leave - (a) Subject to Territory Generation's operational requirements, the CEO may, on application in writing by the employee, grant recreation leave. - (b) The granting of recreation leave under clause 89.4(a) will not be unreasonably refused. - 89.5 Election to convert entitlement - (a) An employee can make a once only election to reduce their recreation leave entitlement to a minimum of four weeks leave per year, by converting the entitlement to a recreation leave allowance, which will count as salary for all purposes. - (b) The recreation leave allowance will be 1.9% of the employee's annual salary for each week of recreation leave converted. - (c) An election to convert recreation leave to an allowance will have effect from 1 January of the following year. - 89.6 Cash-Out of Leave
+- (c) A part-time employee will accrue recreation leave on a pro rata basis proportional to their agreed hours of work. - (d) Recreation leave accumulates from year to year. - 85.6 Granting of Leave - (a) Subject to PWC's operational requirements, the CEO may, on application in writing by the employee, grant recreation leave. - (b) The granting of recreation leave under clause 85.6(a) will not be unreasonably refused. - 85.7 Excess Leave - (a) Where an employee has accrued recreation leave in excess of 10 weeks (or 15 weeks in the case of compulsory transferees), the CEO may, on giving a minimum of two months notice, direct the employee to take a period of recreation leave to reduce the accrued leave balance to the equivalent of 10 weeks (or 15 weeks in the case of a compulsory transferee) of entitlements. - (b) An employee may seek approval from the CEO to delay the utilisation of excess leave in special circumstances.
+The CEO will consider such requests on a case by case basis.